 The speech Kermit gives to the Muppets after the telethon ends.

-Kermit: I believe in you...and you...and you, and all of you.
+Kermit: It doesn't matter if nobody believes in us.
+Because I believe.
+I believe in you... and you... and you, and - all of you.

 Then afterwards when they walk outside and find a massiveFan Mob waiting for them, cheering loudly and holding up signs... *sniff*